Quantcast

 A vitamin deficiency that is actually pretty prevalent within the Black community is Vitamin B12.
 What are some signs that you could be low in it?
 You're irritable.
 You have low energy.
 Your vision is blurry.
 You have an unexplainable shortness of breath.
 You're constipated.
 You sense that your muscles are weak.
 Your tongue feels "slicker" than usual.
 There's a random numbing or tingling feeling throughout your body.
 You've got memory loss.
 Your hair follicles are dormant.

 Since Vitamin B12 is something that helps to keep your iron in good condition, when you don't have enough of it in your system, it can weaken the blood supply to your hair follicles which can result in weak follicles, hair thinning and even hair loss.
-This is why it's also a good idea to take a Vitamin B12 supplement and to also eat foods that are loaded with this particular nutrient.
-Some of those include fortified cereals, salmon, eggs, Greek yogurt and beef.
+This is why it's also a good idea to take a Vitamin B12 supplement and to eat foods that are loaded with this particular nutrient.
+Some of those include fortified cereals, salmon, eggs, Greek yogurt, and beef.

 5. Wash Your Scalp More than Your Hair

 A huge mistake that folks make when it comes to wash day is focusing a ton on their actual hair more than their scalp.
 The reason why this is a no-no is because your scalp is the foundation of your hair.
 If you don't get all of the gunk and build-up off of it, ultimately, your hair isn't going to thrive.
-Not only that but I once read an article that said, a part of the reason why it seems that white women have more success with length retention is they shampoo their hair more often which means their scalp gets massaged more in the process.
+Not only that but I once read an article that said, that a part of the reason why it seems that white women have more success with length retention is they shampoo their hair more often which means their scalp gets massaged more in the process.

-First up—white women's hair doesn't grow faster.
-Their hair is straighter (so it appears that way), it's naturally oily (which makes it harder to break) and we experience more shrinkage (by a country mile).
-Second, I didn't just say all of that so that you would up your wash day frequency (more than once a week can rob your hair of the little natural oil that it has).
-However, it is a good idea to detox your scalp once every 4-6 weeks, massage your scalp at least once a week (all you need is to warm up a carrier oil like jojoba or avocado, put a few drops of lavender in it and then use your fingertips to rub your scalp for 5-10 minutes), and to definitely put more emphasis on washing your scalp than your hair.
+However, it is a good idea to detox your scalp once every 4 to 6 weeks, and massage your scalp at least once a week (all you need is to warm up a carrier oil like jojoba or avocado, put a few drops of lavender in it and then use your fingertips to rub your scalp for 5-10 minutes), and to definitely put more emphasis on washing your scalp than your hair.
 The key is to get your scalp really clean so that your follicles are healthy; your hair doesn't need that "squeaky feeling", tho.
 The cleanser that drips down from your scalp is more than enough.

 6. Rinse Hair in Cool Water